wp-plugins/user-submitted-posts/readme.txt

 	For normal posts, this tag displays the author's name as a link to their author's post page
 	Usage: <?php if (function_exists('usp_author_link')) usp_author_link(); ?>

+These template tags should work out of the box when included in your theme template file(s).
+Keep in mind that for some of the tags to work, there must be some existing submitted posts and/or images available.

 For more information, check out the template-tag file at: `/library/template-tags.php`

+**Additional Notes**

+Here's a quick tutorial for [automatically setting submitted images as featured images](http://wp-mix.com/set-attachment-featured-image/) (aka post thumbnails).

 == Upgrade Notice ==